Markhan1/Todos-App/README.md

 PORT=5000
 ```

-### The Client
+## The Front-end Server

 Go to `/client` in terminal.

 and write command: `npm install`.
-This will install all the required dependencies, and the client server is ready to start.
+It will install all the required dependencies, and the client server is ready to start.

-### Initiation
+## Initiation

 Open two terminals.